Filter Quotient Model Structures: Reviewing Model Categories and Filter Quotients

+Despite the lack of (co)completeness, we can still recover many common model categorical definitions and constructions.
+For example, we do have an initial object $\emptyset$ and a terminal object $1$, which permits defining \emph{cofibrant} and \emph{fibrant} objects as those for which the unique morphism $\emptyset \to X$ is a cofibration, and $X \to 1$ is a fibration, respectively.
+Moreover, for an arbitrary object $X$, we can still construct a \emph{cofibrant replacement} $\emptyset \to \tilde{X} \to X$ as a trivial fibration out of a cofibrant object, and a \emph{fibrant replacement} $X \to \hat{X} \to 1$ as a trivial cofibration into a fibrant object, using the factorization axiom.

-While the definition of model category differs from many other sources, most common model categorical constructions (properness, Cartesian closure) still coincide.
+Many other common model categorical constructions (properness, Cartesian closure) still coincide as well, and will be reviewed when appropriate.
 One major difference in the definition of model categories {\`a} la Quillen manifests in the context of enriched (and particularly simplicial) model categories, which we hence review here.

-In this next definition $V^{cmpt}$ denotes the full subcategory of compact objects in $\V$, where a \emph{compact object} is an object $K$ such that the functor $\Hom_\V(K,-)$ commutes with filtered colimits. \begin{definition} Let $(\V,I_\V,\otimes_\V)$ be a monoidal model category and $\cM$ a model category.
+In this next definition $\V^{cmpt}$ denotes the full subcategory of compact objects in $\V$, where a \emph{compact object} is an object $K$ such that the functor $\Hom_\V(K,-)$ commutes with filtered colimits. \begin{definition} Let $(\V,I_\V,\otimes_\V)$ be a monoidal model category and $\cM$ a model category.
 A \emph{compactly enriched structure} on $\cM$ consists of the following data: \begin{enumerate}[leftmargin=*] \item $\cM$ is enriched over $\V$, meaning for two objects $X, Y$, we have an object in $\V$, denoted $\Map_\cM(X,Y)$, called the \emph{mapping object}, such that

 along with unital and associative composition maps